“Two souls dwell, alas, in my breast’ (Faust I)

 “Two souls dwell, alas! in my breast:

-the other lifts itself violently from the * Dust
+the other lifts itself violently from the * dust

-To the realms of high ancestors.”
+to the realms of lofty ancestors.”

 (Faust I. Before the Gate)

-* Nullity (derived from dust)
+* Nothingness (derived from dust)

-It is the bridge between God(spirit) and matter(body) and it has two faces.
-Substance and spirit meet in its division into two parts.
-Christianity calls the overcoming of the barrier, the descent of the spirit soul to the earthly plane, its physical experience, especially as an inner voice or gut feeling, and its physical power (‘guardian angel’) the Holy Spirit.
+It is the bridge between God (spirit) and matter (body) and it has two faces.
+In its duality, matter and spirit meet.
+Overcoming the barrier, the descent of the spirit soul to the earthly plane, interpreting between spirit and world, its physical experience primarily as an inner voice or gut feeling, and its physical effectiveness (“guardian angel”) is what Christianity calls the Holy Spirit.

-Spirit soul (nous):
+Spiritual soul (nous):

-Jesus’ choice of words: ‘Son of God’
+Jesus’ choice of words: “Son of God”

 Three-way mixer (Biezl) https:/ commons.wikimedia.org/wiki

-Driven soul (soul):
+Instinctual soul (soul):

-Jesus’ choice of words: Son of man
+Jesus’ choice of words: Son of Man

 Material part of the soul, mortal.